Planar algebras for the Young graph and the Khovanov Heisenberg category: Introduction

 The fact that the Young graph is oriented gives rise to another feature of our planar algebra, that is, the planar tangles that label multi-linear maps should also be oriented.
 This is, of course, natural since the strings in the Khovanov Heisenberg category are oriented too.

-We will see in Section~\ref{Sect:planarAlg} that, given a harmonic function on the Young graph, we get a planar algebra.
+Strictly speaking, Jones' construction of a planar algebra out of a bipartite graph~\cite{jones2000planar} does not require the function to be an eigenfunction of the adjacency matrix, but assuming that it is an eigenfunction allows for a further property, namely, loop removing.
+We will see in Section~\ref{Sect:planarAlg} that, given a positive real valued function on the Young graph, we get a planar algebra.
 The vector spaces for it are the spaces of functions of loops in the Young graph (forgetting the orientation) of various lengths and the multi-linear maps are defined by summing over fillings of the regions of planar tangles with Young diagrams.
+We also observe loop removing under the assumption of harmonicity of the input function.